faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 This may affect how we rank the priority of the crash.

 The hardware model could be interesting.
 Is it iPad only devices, or iPhone only, or both?
-Maybe our code has less testing or unique code paths for a given platform.
+Maybe our code has less testing, or unique code paths, for a given platform.
-The hardware model might indicate an older device, which we have not tested on.
+The hardware model might indicate an older device which we have not tested on.

 Whether the app crashed in the Foreground or Background (the Role) is interesting because most applications are not tested whilst they are in the background.
 For example, we might receive a phone call, or have task switched between apps.